 Disciplinary Committee members are remunerated for their work at a rate of €322 per day.
 (The Chairperson of the Committee is paid a rate of €500 per day).
 Committee members will also be required to attend training days which are remunerated at a rate of €300 per day, and €150 per half day.
 All reasonable vouched expenses are discharged in line with the PSI's travel and subsistence policy.

-Please note committee members who are serving public, or civil servants, do not qualify for remuneration.
+Committee members who are public or civil servants do not qualify for remuneration.